nlieurance/User-Manual/about.md

 # About me

 ## Background
 I'm from Kansas City, Missouri.
-I lived there until 2006, when my wife and I moved to Fort Collins, CO.
+I lived there until 2006, when my wife and I moved to Fort Collins, Colorado.
 We wanted to be close to the mountains for camping, hiking, and fishing.

 I haven't always worked as a writer.
 I spent 12 years in the woodworking trade.
-The early mornings, long hours, dangerous conditions, and meager pay make my current career feel like a breath of fresh air.
+The combination of early mornings, long hours, dangerous conditions, and meager pay make my current career feel like a breath of fresh air.
 If I don't seem rattled by deadlines or pressure, that's probably why.

 ## Strengths
 - **Attitude**: I bring lots of smiles and a positive outlook.